dr-mushtaq/Chatbot-in-e-learning-system/ReadMe.md

 ## **Features👋🛒**

-Extensive Algorithm Coverage: Explore a wide range of ML algorithms, including but not limited to linear regression, decision trees, support vector machines, neural networks, clustering techniques, and more.

 **1- Natural Language Processing:** Engage in smooth, human-like conversations with our state-of-the-art NLP capabilities.

 **2- Personalized Assistance**: Receive personalized responses based on user profiles and interaction history.